 Michèle Hannoosh is professor of French and the lead faculty on the University of Michigan’s Mediterranean studies initiative.
 Her research focus is nineteenth-century French literature, art, and society; art criticism, relations between the arts; the city, Walter Benjamin, the history of modernity; the representation of history; parody; comparative literature; the Mediterranean.
-She recently published a major new edition, in French and with commentary, of Eugène Delacroix’s Journals, including the painter’s voyage to the Maghreb and southern Spain.
+She has recently published several articles on early photography in the Mediterranean as representative of issues of mobility, circulation, and cross-cultural encounter.

 Karla Mallette is professor of Italian and Near Eastern Studies.
 She s studies communications between literary traditions in the medieval Mediterranean – especially Arabic and the Romance vernaculars – and the way that we remember that history today.
 Her first book, The Kingdom of Sicily, 1100-1250: A Literary History (University of Pennsylvania Press, 2005), traced the transition between Arabic and Italian literary traditions in medieval Sicily; her second, European Modernity and the Arab Mediterranean (University of Pennsylvania Press, 2010), focused on a southern European tradition of scholarship that identifies the origins of modernity in the contact between Islamic and Christian civilizations in the medieval Mediterranean.
 Her current project, tentatively titled “Lingua franca in the Mediterranean,” examines linguistic strategies used to communicate across the boundaries that language creates.
 She has published essays on medieval translations of Aristotelian philosophy, framed narratives, European Orientalism, and Mediterranean Studies, in addition to Italian literature.